gcfacchi/TomAugspurger.github.io/content/scalable-ml-01.md

 If 9 minutes is too long, and you happen to have a cluster sitting around, you can repurpose that dask code to run on the [distributed scheduler].
-I'll use `dask-kubernetes`, to start up a cluster but you may already have access to one from your business or institution.
+I'll use [dask-kubernetes], to start up a cluster on Google Cloud Platform, but you could also use [dask-ec2] for AWS, or [dask-drmaa] or [dask-yarn] if already have access to a cluster from your business or institution.

 ```python
 dask-kubernetes create scalable-ml